Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Layers/AddDynamicEntityLayer/readme.md

 4. Create a `DynamicEntityLayer` using the stream service.
 5. Update values in the layer's `TrackDisplayProperties` to customize the layer's appearance.
 6. Add the `DynamicEntityLayer` to the map.
+7. Configure a `GeoViewTapped` event handler on the `MapView` to select a dynamic entity and display the entity's attributes in a callout.

 ## Relevant API